rfabbri/diffgeom2pose/README.md

 Differential Geometry", ECCV 2012, Firenze, Italy (Lecture Notes in Computer Science)

-A journal version is under review.
+A journal version is available at: https://ieeexplore.ieee.org/document/9057738

 This work was developed at Brown University, University of Liverpool and State University of Rio de Janeiro.